 When used by a RECEIVE, SEND, READ, or WRITE macro instruction, RECLEN indicates the length (in bytes) of the data that begins at the address indicated by AREA.
 For SEND and WRITE operations, RECLEN provides the application program a means of telling VTAM how much data is to be transferred.
-Users of SEND should take a particular care to insure that the RECLEN field is not improperly set when the macro is issued.
-The possible consequence of an excessive RECLEN value is described in the SEND macro instruction under RECLEN.

 For RECEIVE and READ operations, the RECLEN operand has no meaning; but the four-byte field in the RPL corresponding to RECLEN is set by VTAM when the input operation is finished to indicate the length of data that VTAM has just placed into AREA (for READ) or the total length of available data (for RECEIVE).
 For a conversational WRITE, which includes both an input and an output operation, RECLEN indicates the amount of data to be written.
 VTAM will post the length of the incoming data in an RPL field called the ARECLEN field.

 When a RECEIVE operation is completed and excess data is available (that is, KEEP is in effect and the message is too long to fit in the input area), RECLEN contains the total length of the message.
-The application program can reissue the RECEIVE until the value in RECLEN is less than or equal to the value in AREALEN.
+The application program can reissue the RECEIVE until the value in RECLEN is less than the value in AREALEN.
 The RECLEN field is also set upon return from the SETLOGON macro instruction, indicating the number of logon requests currently queued for the application program.
 The RECLEN field is not set by the application program before SETLOGON is issued.